Managedmitch26/Car-Car/README.md

 ```

 -Delete a customer will return value that was deleted:
--NOTE:id will return null because it not in the table anymore
+-NOTE:id will return null because its not in the table anymore
 ```
 {
 	"id": null,